What made you choose this major?

 I’m a hurdler on our track and field team and I love being a student-athlete.
 It keeps me busy and active, and because Carroll is a Division III school I have been able to compete in the sport I love.

 If you were recommending your major to a prospective student, what would you tell them?

 I’d tell a prospective student not to underestimate this major.
-I feel like it is a common misconception that students in the physical and health education or sports and recreation majors don’t need to put in as much work as some of the other majors.
+I feel like it is a common misconception that students in the physical and health education or sports administration majors don’t need to put in as much work as some of the other majors.
 We put in the same amount of work as other students, it just may be in different ways.
 We are required to push our comfort levels to the limit in our classes like getting up in front of a planning committee to show them an event plan you created.

 Why did you choose to attend Carroll University?

 The size of Carroll has made it seem really homey and comfortable.
 Coming here has also allowed me to participate in intercollegiate athletics which has created many memories I will cherish forever.